 AT PR Week last November, there was a great presentation by Jessica Latimer, Head of Internal Communication at Sky.
 She spoke about how they shone a spotlight on people around their business by going behind the scenes.
 Often people in corporate roles didn’t understand how an idea ended up on a TV screen.
 They shared this journey with people in the form of stories, bringing the experience to life.

-Yes, Sky will have a rich resource of behind the scenes stories to choose from, but all
+Yes, Sky will have a rich resource of behind the scenes stories to choose from, but all organisations are filled with interesting people doing interesting things.
+And if you want people to really understand how their role supports the strategy it’s a great opportunity to do this.

 There was a lovely story in the news recently about how a little boy wrote a letter to his father in heaven.
 Royal Mail wrote him a letter back confirming it had been delivered, and that they had understood the importance of getting it there safely.

 On the surface, it may seem like Royal Mail employees just sort and deliver letters, but people rely on and trust them to take care of letters which have high personal value – such as the letter to heaven.
 And what do Royal Mail say they are?
 The UK’s most trusted letters and parcels delivery company.
+Think how many stories there would be to bring that trust element to life internally.

 Often the most compelling stories can be found in the ordinary.